HR/Crypter/readme.md

 ## Crypto
 > One key to to derive them all!

-Crypt uses a MasterPass (obtained at setup) to derive a MasterPassKey using the PBKDF2 key derivation algorithm from the MasterPass (see below for spec).
+Crypter uses a MasterPass (obtained at setup) to derive a MasterPassKey using the PBKDF2 key derivation algorithm from the MasterPass (see below for spec).
 It then derives unique encryption keys for every file to be encrypted from the MasterPassKey.
 This method allows for the generation of very secure encryption